Residue currents associated with weakly holomorphic functions

 \begin{remark} If the mapping $f$ is weakly holomorphic, as we saw in Example~\ref{exmultcholo}, we do not have a well-defined multiplication of weakly holomorphic functions with pseudomeromorphic currents on $Z$.
-However, since $U^f$ is a principal value current, it is not hard to see that for any tuple $h$ of holomorphic functions such that $h \not\equiv 0$, we have $U^f = |h|^{2\lambda} U^f|_{\lambda = 0}$ (this follows as in the proof of Proposition~\ref{wholomult2}, since if $U^f$ is written as a sum of push-forwards of elementary currents, the elementary currents has no residue factors).
-Thus, by Proposition~\ref{wholomult2}, we can define $R^f$ by
+Hence, the formula $R^f = 1 - \nabla_f U^f$ in the strongly holomorphic case does not necessarily have any meaning if $f$ is weakly holomorphic.
+However, one can give this multiplication meaning by Proposition~\ref{wholomult2}.
+With this definition of multiplication, one can verify that

-where $F$ is a tuple of holomorphic functions such that $\{ F = 0 \} = P_f$, and hence $R^f$ can be defined intrinsically on $Z$ as the analytic continuation of a smooth form on $Z$. \end{remark}
+if $f$ is weakly holomorphic.
+This can be seen by using that this formula holds in the normalization, together with the fact that $U^{f'}$ has the standard extension property, SEP, i.e., that ${\bf 1}_{\{h = 0 \}} U^f = 0$ for any tuple $h$ of strongly holomorphic functions not vanishing on any irreducible component of $Z$.
+This follows from that $U^{f'}$ is a principal value current, i.e., when $U^{f'}$ is written as a sum of push-forwards of elementary currents, the elementary currents contain no residue factors, and hence have the SEP. \end{remark}